 Excel Table offers many advantages that are crucial while creating an Excel dashboard.

-To convert tabular data into an Excel table, select the data and go to Insert --> Tables --> Table.
+To convert tabular data into an Excel table, select the data and go to the Insert tab and click on the Table icon.

 Here are the benefits of using an Excel Table for your dashboard: